OTUSOFE365025/project-group-24-crn-45740/ADD Iteration 2.md

 ## 3.2 Process / Runtime View

-A typical runtime flow for student exam lookup:
+This is an example that can be a typical runtime flow for student exam lookup:

 1. Client sends query
-2. API gateway forwards request
+2. The API gateway forwards the request
 3. Identity service validates SSO token
-4. Orchestrator sends message to AI adapter
+4. Orchestrator sends a message to the AI adapter
 5. AI detects intent + entities
 6. Domain service fetches required data
 7. Response generator formats output